Garlic can be one of those things you can grow year after year and can easily become a plant-it-and forget-it kind of gardening technique.

 Full sun, well-drained soil.

-There are two types of garlic.
+There are two different varieties of garlic plants.

 We grow hardneck here, but I still braid it!

-Here in zone 4B we generally harvest in mid July, but make sure you can identify the signs of this crop being ready.
+Here in zone 4B (cold climates) we generally harvest in mid July, but make sure you can identify the signs of this crop being ready.
 This post discusses all the things you need to know about harvesting garlic.

 Affiliate Disclosure & Content Disclaimer